fireattack/python-scripts/README.md

 ## `util.py`

-Some utilit functions.
+Some utility functions mainly for myself.
 Read the code to get the idea.
 Some highlights:
 * download - a generic downloader

 ..well that's it.
 Others are some super simple stuff.